trailofbits/dylint/README.md

 * [`dylint-link`](./dylint-link) is a wrapper around Rust's default linker (`cc`) that creates a copy of your library with a filename that Dylint recognizes.
 * [`dylint_library!`](./utils/linting) is a macro that automatically defines the `dylint_version` function and adds the `extern crate rustc_driver` declaration.
 * [`ui_test`](./utils/testing) is a function that can be used to test Dylint libraries.
 It provides convenient access to the [`compiletest_rs`](https://github.com/Manishearth/compiletest-rs) package.
 * [`clippy_utils`](https://github.com/rust-lang/rust-clippy/tree/master/clippy_utils) is a collection of utilities to make writing lints easier.
-It is generously provided by the Rust Clippy Developers.
+It is generously made public by the Rust Clippy Developers.
+Note that, like `rustc`, `clippy_utils` provides no stability guarantees for its APIs.

 ## Limitations